wwpdb-dictionaries/mmcif_ddl/docs/ext-secondary-condition.md

 ```

 To determine whether a conditional mandatory category should be required, the pdbx_conditional_context_list (introduced in the mmCIF DDL PDBx Contextual Extensions extension)
-category must also be defined within the conditional mandatory category, containing the condition to be searched for to determine whether the category should be treated as mandatory.
+category must also be defined within the conditional mandatory category.
+The pdbx_conditional_context_list category contains information on the condition to be searched for to determine whether the category should be treated as mandatory or not.
 For the implementation of pdbx_category_conditional_mandatory above, this may look like:
 ```
 save_entity_poly